Call Today! Free Immediate Response (818) 781-1570

 • California Penal Code Section 646.9 - Stalking,

-• California Penal Code Section 653m - Making Annoying Phone Calls.
+• California Penal Code Section 653m - Annoying Phone Calls.

 Contact our Domestic Violence Lawyers

-Eisner Gorin LLP is a boutique criminal defense firm in Los Angeles, CA which practices in State courts throughout California and in federal courts around the United States.
+Eisner Gorin LLP is a criminal defense firm in Los Angeles, California, which practices in State courts throughout California and federal courts nationwide.

 About the Author